 Don’t be a perfectionist

 Trying to record the ‘perfect’ video will drive you crazy!
-StoryTagger videos are quick, informal reflections, so don’t worry about the odd mistake.
+StoryTagger videos are quick, informal, reflective selfie videos, so don’t worry about the odd mistake.
 If you can get your point across, you’ve nailed it!

 It’s all about the words